Bheith ar foluain go deo…

 His glance traveled back up to the squadron leaders.
 He winced and turned away.
 Yes, he was still looking.
 Perfect… just perfect.

 “Welcome to your first day of training.
 I am Squadron Leader Pratt.”
 Upon entering the prestigious ranks of the Dragon Wingéd, Cassius found himself under a barrage of scrutiny.
 As a new recruit, he was to endure a rigorous test of his abilities.
 “We will push you to your limits, mentally, physically, and spiritually,” a rather ominous looking man barked as he paced in front of Cassius and Nicholas, who had been in his Candidate class, both kneeling on the floor.
-“You will be joining three others in the training group.”
+“You will be joining three others in the group.”
 He pointed to the two men and woman standing beside him.
 “These are Daisuke, Isis, and Gabriel.
 They are your superiors, and you will treat them and everyone else above you with respect.”

 “We will have physical training in the mornings before the sun rises.
 Fighting skills will take place after that.
-You will have a brief rest period, where you may be expected to study at the discretion of your teacher.
+You will have a brief rest period where you may be expected to study at the discretion of your teacher.
 You will be responsible for learning all background materials including history and war strategies, on which you will be tested on a daily basis.
 Then we will have physical training again after which you’ll be dismissed.
 After a certain amount of time has passed, we’ll introduce offensive magic basic techniques.
 You will follow this schedule until graduation.
 And most importantly, you will respond to commands with ‘yes, sir!’
 Do I make myself clear?”
 He stopped and clicked his heels together.

 Cassius and the other recruit glanced at one another then replied in unison, “Yes, sir!”

-“Good men, good men,” he replied.
+“Good men, good men,” he declared.
 “At the end of the training period, you will be assigned to a squadron based on your performance and at the request of the squadron leaders, so doing your best to impress is advisable.”
 He paused giving them a look over.
 “Now, introduce yourselves to your training group.
 You first.”

 Nicholas appeared nervous.
 During Candidate class he’d been a quieter sort, much like Cassius himself, but he’d never guess that the scrawny man would make a Dragon Wingéd, and Nicholas’ uneasiness was written all over his baby-face.
 “Sir… Yes, sir.
 Uh, my name is—.”